 - Trust in central banks like the Federal Reserve or European Central Bank

 But at the end of the day, all this involvement with banks and other institutions requires you to trust them with your money.
-Trust that they won’t just steal it, that they won’t illegally gamble it away trying to get huge returns or just trust that they won’t kick ban you for some reason.
+Trust that they won’t just steal it, that they won’t illegally gamble it away trying to get huge returns or just trust that they won’t go bankrupt as many Americans learned recently with the collapse of SVB.

 Bitcoin enables you to completely avoid all of this by sending your payment directly to the other person without anyone in between.
 The transaction is also final – after 10 minutes or so – and thus prevents charge back fraud.
 No involvement of other third parties means no accounts, no identity requirements and no permission seeking or privacy invasion.